NEW: Three people have died in the violent unrest since Saturday

 Pakistan’s defense minister defended the use of tear gas.

-"Tear gas is a normal practice undertaken all over the world to disperse a crowd.
-It is something that is an alternative to using force," Minister Khawaja Asif said.
-"The situation had precipitated to a point that if action had not been taken then it would have been a free fall for the government."
+“Tear gas is a normal practice undertaken all over the world to disperse a crowd.
+It is something that is an alternative to using force,” Pakistan Defense Minister Khwaja Asif told CNN.
+“The situation had precipitated to a point that if action had not been taken then it would have been a free fall for the government.”

 At least 8,000 people have rallied in the city’s center after allegations of vote-rigging during last year’s election.
 Negotiations between Sharif’s government and his opponents, some of whom are calling for his resignation, have reached an impasse.

-Sharif has said he will not resign -- a demand he has called "unconstitutional."
+Sharif announced in a statement on Saturday that he will not resign – a demand he has called “unconstitutional.”

 “The leaders of this country should forget that we will ever back down,” Qadri told the media Sunday.